LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/DynamicRouting/overview.md

 pagename: Overview
 redirect_from:
   - maven-ai-powered-routing-overview.html
+  - maven-ai-ai-powered-routing-overview.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Maven AI
-subfoldername: AI Powered Routing
+subfoldername: Dynamic Routing
-permalink: maven-ai-ai-powered-routing-overview.html
+permalink: maven-ai-dynamic-routing-overview.html
 indicator: messaging
 ---

-### What is AI Powered Routing
+### What is Dynamic Routing

-Maven’s AI Powered Routing provides a centralized experience to create dynamic policies to achieve routing to the best human agent, skill, or bot.
+Maven’s Dynamic Routing provides a centralized experience to create dynamic policies to achieve routing to the best human agent, skill, or bot.
 Routing policies are based on intent and/or context attributes such as consumer profile data, operational context (load, predicted wait times, KPIs), and conversation history.

 Below are some examples of policies you can create: